Collaborative Law FAQ

 How is collaborative divorce different from mediation?

-In mediation, the mediator can be an attorney, but the mediator's job is to act as a third party neutral who facilitates communication between the parties to enable them to reach an agreement among themselves.
+In mediation, the mediator can be an attorney, but the mediator’s job is to act as a third-party neutral who facilitates communication between the parties to enable them to reach an agreement between themselves.
 The mediator does not give legal advice to the parties nor does the mediator tell either of the parties whether the agreement they are entering into is in their best interests.
-During collaborative proceedings, each party is represented by their own collaboratively trained attorney, whose job is to act as a resource, an educator, and an advocate for his or her client.
+During collaborative proceedings, each party is represented by their own collaboratively trained attorney, whose job is to act as a resource, an educator and an advocate for his or her client.

 Is collaborative divorce a good choice for me?

 Collaborative divorce is a great option for parties who do not have a high amount of conflict between them and who have no addiction or abuse issues.
 This does not mean the parties have to agree on everything or be friends.
 In fact, during such a difficult time, it is expected that the parties are going to have some level of hurt and anger between them.
 However, it is the job of the attorneys to work with their clients, and each other as a team, to resolve these issues and reach an agreement that is in the best interests of all involved.
 It is often a preferable method for couples with children.
 The hope is that the parties can maintain a civil relationship for the benefit of their children, and be able to attend family functions together without wanting to start an argument.

 Is a collaborative divorce more expensive than going to court to handle a divorce?